 - A collaborative effort for learning

-- The adoption of the Environment is the most important factor to foster with DevOps as it never stops.
+- Adopting the Environment is the most important factor to foster with DevOps as it never stops.

 DevOps Tools Capability

-When a Team decides to adopt DevOps, it will most often deal with tools instead of principles, practices, and Values.
+When a Team adopts DevOps, it often deals with tools instead of principles, practices, and Values.

 DevOps tools deliver the following things which can be listed as follows:

 - Self Service Projects via project configuration portals.